jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ---
 ## Transformer-Based RNA Reactivity Model

-After establishing a linear baseline, we progress to a more capable architecture: a **Transformer** designed to model RNA sequences and their structure-dependent chemical reactivity.
+After establishing a linear baseline, we move to a more capable architecture: a **Transformer** designed to model RNA sequences and their structure-dependent chemical reactivity.
-Transformers are particularly well suited for RNA because they naturally capture **long-range interactions**—a core difficulty of RNA folding—through their self-attention mechanism.
+Transformers naturally capture **long-range interactions**—a key challenge in RNA folding—through self-attention.

-### Why a Transformer?
+### Choice for Transformer model

-RNA reactivity depends on **global structural context**: bases hundreds of nucleotides apart may pair, stabilize a helix, or influence local flexibility.
+RNA reactivity depends on **global structural context**: bases far apart in sequence may pair, stabilize helices, or modulate local flexibility.
-Unlike CNNs or RNNs, Transformers:
+Compared to CNNs or RNNs, Transformers:

-- use **self-attention** → every position can attend to every other position
+- use **self-attention**, allowing every position to attend to every other  (Vaswani et al., 2017)
-- learn **pairwise dependencies** without a fixed receptive field
+- learn **pairwise dependencies** without fixed receptive fields
-- scale to long sequences with stable training dynamics
+- scale well to long sequences with stable training
-- embed both **local motifs** and **non-local structural influences**
+- unify both **local motifs** and **non-local structural influences**

-This makes them an excellent fit for modeling SHAPE reactivity, where the signal is a mixture of **local chemistry** and **global secondary structure geometry**.
+This makes them well suited for SHAPE reactivity, which reflects a mixture of **local chemistry** and **global RNA geometry**.

 ### Model Architecture Highlights

-The implemented model includes:
+The model includes:

 - **Token embeddings** for nucleotides (A/C/G/U/T)
-- **Learned positional embeddings**, allowing the model to infer positional bias rather than relying on fixed sinusoidal encodings
+- **Learned positional embeddings**, capturing positional bias more flexibly than sinusoidal encodings
-- **Multi-head self-attention layers** to capture long-range sequence relationships
+- **Multi-head self-attention** for long-range interactions
-- **Feed-forward blocks** to model nonlinear transformations of local context
+- **Feed-forward blocks** for nonlinear transformation of local context
-- **Dual-output heads** for predicting both *DMS-MaP* and *2A3-MaP* reactivities from the same shared representation
+- **Dual-output heads** predicting both *DMS-MaP* and *2A3-MaP* reactivities from a shared representation

-This design enables the network to unify sequence-level and experiment-specific patterns.
+This design unifies sequence-level and experiment-specific patterns.

 ### Integration of Structural Features (BPP)

-To further enhance structural awareness, the model integrates **in silico base-pair probability (BPP) features** derived from the competition’s LinearPartition–EternaFold predictions.
+To enhance structural awareness, the model incorporates **base-pair probability (BPP) features** from LinearPartition–EternaFold.

-In practice, this introduces:
+These channels provide:

-- the tendency of each nucleotide to be **paired or unpaired**
+- tendencies of nucleotides to be **paired or unpaired**
-- information about **helix boundaries**, **loop regions**, and **interaction partners**
+- cues about **helix boundaries**, **loops**, and **interaction partners**
-- global constraints that guide the attention maps toward biologically meaningful patterns
+- global constraints that encourage biologically meaningful attention patterns

-These BPP-derived channels give the Transformer an explicit structural prior, complementing the implicit structure learned through attention.
+BPP features act as explicit structural priors, complementing the structure the Transformer learns implicitly.

 ### Training Pipeline

-A full **custom training loop** was implemented to maintain flexibility and control:
+A custom **training loop** provides full control and efficiency:

-- mixed-sequence batching with padding and attention masking
+- mixed-sequence batching with padding and attention masks
-- masked loss functions to ignore missing ground-truth reactivities
+- masked losses to ignore missing reactivities
-- learning-rate warmup and cosine decay for stable convergence
+- learning-rate warmup + cosine decay for stable convergence
 - early stopping and validation monitoring
-- experiment-level stratification to ensure balanced training
+- experiment-level stratification for balanced sampling

-The loop was optimized for efficiency on long sequences, ensuring that gradient computation, masking, and GPU memory usage were handled correctly.
+This setup ensures efficient training on long sequences while maintaining correct masking and memory usage.

 ### Hyperparameter Exploration

-Multiple configurations were explored to identify a balanced architecture:
+A range of configurations was explored:

 - embedding size, number of heads, and depth
-- dropout levels and activation functions
+- dropout and activation choices
 - BPP feature combinations
-- learning rate schedules and optimizer variants (AdamW, Lion)
+- learning-rate schedules and optimizers (AdamW, Lion)
-- sequence truncation vs. full-length modeling
+- full-length vs. truncated sequences

-This process allowed identification of a model that trains stably, captures broad structural context, and generalizes well to unseen RNAs.
+This helped identify a model that trains stably, captures broad structural context, and generalizes well.

-### Performance

-Trained end-to-end on the complete competition dataset, the Transformer achieved:

-- **Public leaderboard score:** 0.19221
-- **Private leaderboard score:** 0.20778
-- **Final rank:** **189 / ~750 teams**

-The close alignment of public and private scores demonstrates robust generalization across both short and long test sequences.
-The ranking reflects a strong performance in a high-complexity task, validating the architecture choices, feature integration, and training methodology.

-**Plot of the model structure**
+**Model structure**
 ![model structure](https://jessy-ledu.github.io/assets/Projects//ml-rna-2d/best_model_custom_bg.png)

 ---

-This model showcases an effective combination of **attention-driven long-range modeling**, **structural prior integration**, and **carefully engineered training systems**, providing a competitive and well-optimized solution for RNA chemical reactivity prediction.
+This model combines **attention-driven long-range modeling**, **structural priors**, and a **carefully engineered training process**, resulting in a competitive solution for RNA reactivity prediction.

+---

 ## Results and Interpretation

-## Training Summary
+### Training Summary

-The model shows smooth convergence over 20 epochs, with both training and validation losses decreasing consistently.
-This indicates stable learning and good generalization during training.
+The model converges smoothly over 20 epochs, with training and validation losses decreasing in parallel—evidence of stable optimization and good generalization.

+Below is the output of the callbacks implemented in the custom loop:
 ```text
 Epoch 1/20
 2098/2098 ━━━━━━━━━━━━━━━━━━━━ 146s 59ms/step - loss: 0.0604 - masked_mae_metric: 0.6936 - val_loss: 0.0483 - val_masked_mae_metric: 0.5707